ai-2070/l0/API.md

 > **Note:** All callbacks are fire-and-forget.
 They execute via microtasks and never block the stream.
 Errors in callbacks are silently caught and do not affect stream processing.

+> **Important:** The `onStart` callback is called for the initial attempt, retry attempts, and fallback attempts.
+Internally, `SESSION_START` is emitted once at session start, `ATTEMPT_START` is emitted for retries, and `FALLBACK_START` is emitted for fallbacks.
+All three events trigger the `onStart` callback.

 ### Usage Example

 ```typescript